 - If you can't get hold of orange extract (it is sold in most supermarkets and online) you can use the zest of one orange in the donuts instead.

-- For the best results use a professional grade food colouring to colour the glaze.
+- For the best results use a professional grade food colouring to colour the white chocolate.
 These types of food colouring provide excellent colour results, they are also easily available for purchase online.
 My favourite brands are Pro Gel and Sugarflair.
 Other good quality brands are Colour Mill and Americolor.

 - The donut batter is very wet, so I recommend using a piping bag or a jug to pour it into the tin.